SOCR/DL_AFUnet_3D_BrainSeg/README.md

 - [Acknowledgments](#Acknowledgments)

 # Overview
-The proposed Attention-based Fractal Unet (AFUnet) combines the ideas of the fractal convolutional network, attention blocks, and autoencoding-decoding Unet sturctures.
+The proposed Attention-based Fractal Unet (AFUnet) combines the ideas of the fractal convolutional network, attention blocks, and autoencoding-decoding Unet structures.

 ## Methodology